ksasso1028/EasyOCR-cpp/README.md

 Launch from command-line, or within Visual Studio after building.

-**Since its designed to be used in a C++ program, text is not being written to disk at*** An output image will be generated in the main repo dir containing an annotated version of the input image with detection bounding boxes
+**Since its designed to be used in a C++ program, text is not being written to disk at the moment** An output image will be generated in the main repo dir containing an annotated version of the input image with detection bounding boxes